vincentarelbundock/Rdatasets/doc/lme4/rst/sleepstudy.rst

 Description
 ~~~~~~~~~~~

-The average reaction time per day for subjects in a sleep deprivation
+The average reaction time per day (in milliseconds) for subjects in a
-study.
-On day 0 the subjects had their normal amount of sleep.
-Starting
-that night they were restricted to 3 hours of sleep per night.
-The
-observations represent the average reaction time on a series of tests
-given each day to each subject.
+sleep deprivation study.

+Days 0-1 were adaptation and training (T1/T2), day 2 was baseline (B);
+sleep deprivation started after day 2.

 Format
 ~~~~~~